4-4-4: Australia

 The Western Australia Government Railway N Class 4-4-4 tank locomotives were introduced in 1896.

 Hungary

 MÁVAG introduced some MÁV Class 242 4-4-4 streamlined tank locomotives between 1936 and 1939.

 India

-The Vishveshwaraiah Iron and Steel Company, Bhadravati introduces a Class-E 4-4-4T steam locomotive of the North British Locomotive Company in March 1921.
-The locomotive no. 22782 was built in the Atlas Works, Glasgow in 1920, one of 23 of this type.
-It is currently exhibited in the Railway Museum in the Mysore Junction Railway Station.
+The Vishveshwaraiah Iron and Steel Company, Bhadravati introduced a Class-E 4-4-4 tank engine in March 1921.
+No. 22782 was built by the North British Locomotive Company at Atlas Works, Glasgow in 1920, the first of 23 examples.
+It is currently exhibited in the Railway Museum in the Mysore Junction railway station.

 Uruguay

 The "D type" 4-4-4T of the Central Uruguay Railway were eight locomotives (Vulcan Foundry 1913 and 1915) for use in the suburban services around Montevideo Central Station.

+Venezuela

+The 3 ft 6 in (1,067 mm) gauge Gran Ferrocarril de Venezuela (Great Venezuela Railway) acquired a class of three 4-4-4T locomotives in 1892, the Cóndor, Gavilán and Halcón.
+They were built by Hartmann's Sächsische Maschinenfabrik in Chemnitz, Germany.
+Their maximum speed was 70 kph.Halcón still exists and, after an overhaul in 1975, was in service on a heritage line until 1997.
+Today it is in a desolate condition.